E-commerce

 Useful personalization: recommend, remind, support

-Forms of personalization that support loyalty
+The forms of personalization that support loyalty

 • Product recommendations based on purchase history and compatibility.

-• Replenishment reminders for consumable products.
+• Restocking reminders for consumable products.

 • Usage content to help the customer get more value from their purchase.